arangodb/docs/3.9/data-modeling-graphs-from-rdf.md

 ### Literals

 In RDF, even literal values are referenced by edges.
-Literals cannot have outgoing edges (i.e., can not be the subject of a statement).
+Literals cannot have outgoing edges (i.e., cannot be the subject of a statement).
 RDF uses the XSD type system for literals, so the string "Fred" is represented as `"Fred"^^xsd:String` or fully expanded as `"Fred" ^^http://…"`.
 Literals can also contain language and locale tags, for example, `"cat@en" ^^xsd:String` and `"chat@fr"^^xsd:String`.